hyperledger/firefly-tokens-erc1155/README.md

 transaction that was performed.
 The events and corresponding data items are:

 * `token-pool` - Token pool created (outputs: poolId, operator, type, data)
-* `token-mint` - Tokens minted (outputs: poolId, tokenIndex, uri, operator, to, amount, data)
+* `token-mint` - Tokens minted (outputs: id, poolId, tokenIndex, uri, operator, to, amount, data)
-* `token-burn` - Tokens burned (outputs: poolId, tokenIndex, uri, operator, from, amount, data)
+* `token-burn` - Tokens burned (outputs: id, poolId, tokenIndex, uri, operator, from, amount, data)
-* `token-transfer` - Tokens transferred (outputs: poolId, tokenIndex, uri, operator, from, to, amount, data)
+* `token-transfer` - Tokens transferred (outputs: id, poolId, tokenIndex, uri, operator, from, to, amount, data)

 If multiple websocket clients are connected, only one will receive these events.
 Each one of these _must_ be acknowledged by replying on the websocket with `{event: "ack", data: {id}}`.